classic-addon-manager/docs/docs/intro.md

 Now that you've installed the addon, start the game

 On the character select screen, at the bottom left the Addons button should be present.
 Click it, and if it shows the Example Addon is installed, you're done!

+## Making your own

+On this documentation website, you'll find tutorials on making your own addon aswell as general documentation on the API we provide.